 - MinFreqFr=freq: Sets the normal modes with a frequency above the specified value to be frozen (default is 0).
 Only valid if MaxFreqFr>MinFreqFr.

 - MaxFreqFr=freq: Sets the normal modes with a frequency below the specified value to be frozen (default is infinity).Only valid if MaxFreqFr>MinFreqFr.

 Second-Order Vibrational Perturbation Theory (VPT2)

 PT2Model=data: Sets the VPT2 model to use.
+The default is GVPT2.

 - HDCPT2: Use the Hybrid Degeneracy-Corrected 2nd-order Perturbation Theory.
-This is the default.